 Some thick, gooey molasses may do the trick.
 It can help fight against many types of critters in your garden!

-So, mix 1 cup of molasses with 1 liter of water, then shake and diffuse all over your plants to help get rid of caterpillars naturally.
+Mix 1 cup of molasses with 1 liter of water.
+Then, shake and spray it on your plants.
+It will help get rid of caterpillars naturally.

 12. Hose ‘Em